sablier-labs/docs/docs/guides/lockup/guides/01-local-environment.md

 ## Quick start

 We put together a template repository that you can use to get started quickly.
-This repository features a basic project structure, pre-configured Sablier imports, and a selection of sample contracts and tests.
+This repository features a basic project structure, pre-configured Lockup imports, and a selection of sample contracts and tests.

 :::tip